How to Explain an Employment Gap on Your Resume

 “Experienced professional with a passion for exploration and cultural immersion, seeking to re-enter the workforce after an enriching period of travel abroad.
 Possessing a diverse skill set developed through navigating unfamiliar environments, adapting to new challenges, and fostering meaningful connections with individuals from various backgrounds.
 Eager to leverage my global experiences and intercultural competencies to contribute effectively to a dynamic work environment and drive organizational success.”

-Your basic skills section can be divided into categories such as “Soft Skills” and “Technical Skills” to highlight some of your skills, and you can create a separate skills section called “Core Competencies” or “Key Qualifications” where you can list the skills you gained during your employment gap.
+In addition to listing your essential hard and soft skills, you can create a separate skills section titled "Core Competencies" or "Key Qualifications," where you include the skills gained during your employment gap.

-For example, if you spent a year developing a community outreach program, you might add a separate skills section like this:
+For example, suppose you spent a year developing a community outreach program.
+In that case, you might add a separate skills section like this:

 Key qualifications: